GizzZmo/Governance1.0/README.md

 We will need to add more comprehensive tests in our *_tests.rs files to ensure that these assert! conditions are correctly enforced.
 Tests should cover both valid and invalid inputs to verify that the functions behave as expected and that unauthorized actions are rejected.

-Next Steps:
+# Next Steps:

 Go through each public function in all our Move contracts.

-Identify the necessary verification checks for each function.
-Consider authentication, authorization, data validation, and state invariants.
+1.Identify the necessary verification checks for each function.

+2.Consider authentication, authorization, data validation, and state invariants.

-Implement these checks using assert! statements at the beginning of each function.
+3.Implement these checks using assert! statements at the beginning of each function.

-Add or modify tests in the tests/ directory to specifically test these verification rules.
-Ensure that tests cover scenarios that should pass and scenarios that should fail due to verification errors.
+4.Add or modify tests in the tests/ directory to specifically test these verification rules.

+5.Ensure that tests cover scenarios that should pass and scenarios that should fail due to verification errors.